openharmony/ark_ts2abc/README.md

 ## Build<a name="section0446154755015"></a>

 ts2abc uses the command line interaction mode and converts JS code into ARK bytecode files that can be run on an ARK runtime system. ts2abc supports Windows, Linux, and macOS.
-Front-end tools, converting JS source code into ARK bytecode, can be built by specifing the `--build-target` with `ark_ts2abc` on Linux.
+Front-end tools, converting JS source code into ARK bytecode, can be built by specifying the `--build-target` with `ark_ts2abc` on Linux.

 ```
 $ ./build.sh --product-name Hi3516DV300 --build-target ark_ts2abc_build